- Introduction

 -

-Specify a Firewall Rule Name.
+Specify a Firewall rule name.

 -

-Specify Hevo’s IP addresses in the Start IP and End IP fields as per your region.
+Specify Hevo’s IP addresses in the Start IP address and End IP address fields as per your region, and then click Save to save the rule.

 -